RSGInc/activitysim/docs/dev-guide/explicit-error-terms.md

 keep the same unobserved error term in different scenario runs.
 This is intimately tied to how random numbers are generated; see {ref}`random_in_detail` for the underlying random-number stream design and the `activitysim.core.random` API.
-Because unchanged alternatives can keep the same unobserved draws, changes to choices in can only happen when the observed utility of an alternative increases.
+Because unchanged alternatives can keep the same unobserved draws, changes to choices between scenarios can only happen when the observed utility of an alternative increases.
 This is not the case for the Monte Carlo simulation method, where the draws are based on probabilities, which necessarily change for all alternatives if any observed utility changes.

-This also means that one should use the same setting in all runs.
-Comparing a baseline run with EET to a scenario run without EET mixes two simulation methods and makes differences harder to interpret.
+This also means that it is advisable to use the same setting in all runs.
+Comparing a baseline run with EET to a scenario run without EET mixes two simulation methods and can make differences harder to interpret.
 Aggregate choice patterns should remain statistically the same as for the default probability-based method.
 The project test suite includes parity tests for MNL, NL, and interaction-based simulations.

 ### Numerical and Debugging Behavior